 Chinese medicine is the same way.
 Things are happening internally.
 We have activated many different systems to start working better: circulatory, nervous, hormonal, endocrine, inflammatory, immune.
-Trust me, your money was not wasted if you feel the same as when you walked in—although I always strive to send you home feeling better than when you walked into my office.
-You don’t need to take my word for it, there is research to support this.
+Trust me, your money was not wasted if you feel the same as when you walked in—although we always strive to send you home feeling better than when you walked into the office.
+You don’t need to take our word for it, there is research to support this.

 3. Consistency is key.

 Each treatment builds on the last and the momentum created is what helps keep your body in a state of restoration and repair.
 If you wait too long between treatments, especially in the beginning, you go right back to where you started.
-If you cannot afford to come as frequently as I have recommended, please let me know so we can work out a solution.
+If you cannot afford to come as frequently as we have recommended, please let us know so we can work out a solution.

 An example of a failed treatment plan: